UPDATED JAN 20, 2022 • 8 MIN READ

 Before we dive into all the details, there are a couple of things you should be aware of:

-In Canada, the primary way to calculate your business-related car expenses for tax deduction purposes is known as the logbook method.
+For calculating your self-employed mileage deductions in Canada, the primary way to calculate your business-related car expenses for tax deduction purposes is known as the logbook method.

 By keeping track of your mileage and total car expenses in a logbook, whether it's a paper book or an app, you can estimate your work-related car expense deductions.
 To work out the amount you can claim with this method, you must: